AlaaElden98/MoviesList/README.md

 - Run the following commands :
   - `npm install` to download the dependencies and generates node_module.
   - `npm start` to starts Metro Bundler.
-  - `npm android` to run on android device/emulator.
+  - `npm run android` to run on android device/emulator.
-  - `npm ios` to run on ios device/emulator.
+  - `npm run ios` to run on ios device/emulator.

 ### Run tests